Early trends in support of, &

 Unfortunately, the poll only involved only about 500 randomly selected subjects.
 Thus the margin of error is ±4.5%.
 We hoped that a repeat of the poll will be scheduled for the near future in order to firm up the data.

 2011-MAR-17: The Washington Post published the following graph showing the results of their joint poll with ABC News.
-Supporters of SSM were 53% compared with 44% opposed -- a 9 percentage point margin:
+Supporters of SSM were 53% compared with 44% opposed -- a 9 percentage point margin.
+This gap is statistically significant because it is much larger than the margin of error.

 The survey was taken among a representative sample of 1,005 adults.
 The margin of error is ±3.5 percentage points.
 6More details on this poll.